kyliemshinn/adventure-book/README.md

 ### **Add Post**

-The add post page is meant to only be rendered when accessed through the user Dashoboard.
+The add post page is meant to only be rendered when accessed through the user Dashboard.
 This is so it is seen from their personal page as a design preference.
 Add post was designed with some new technologies, like Cloudinary.
 Cloudinary was the solution to not storing all the picture storing all our pictures in the server and caching the images.
 It is a spot where all the pictures will be stored to be used for the site, making it less code to work with.
 The implementation of Cloudinary was very simple and easy to use as shown below.

 ``` const uploadImage = async e => {
     const files = e.target.files;